Military rank: Rank and unit size

 The next level has been a brigade, commanded by a brigadier general, and containing two or more regiments or three to eight battalions.
 In the U.S. Army, a brigade is roughly equal to or a little larger than a regiment, consisting of three to seven battalions.
 Strength typically ranges from 1,500 to 3,500 personnel.
 In the U.S. Marines, brigades are only formed for certain missions.
 In size and nature they are larger and more varied collections of battalions than is common for a regiment, fitting them for their traditional role as the smallest formation able to operate independently on a battlefield without external logistical tactical support.
 Brigades are usually numbered (e.g., 2nd Brigade).

 The level above regiment and brigade is the division, commanded by a major general and consisting of from 10,000 to 20,000 persons.
 The 1st Marine Division, for example, is made up of four marine regiments (of the type described above), one assault amphibian battalion, one reconnaissance battalion, two light armored reconnaissance battalions, one combat engineer battalion, one tank battalion, and one headquarters battalion—totalling more than 19,000 marines.
 (Within the headquarters battalion are one headquarters company, one service company, one military police company, one communications company, and one truck company.)
-An equivalent elsewhere within the same marine expeditionary force (MEF) might be a MEF logistics group (MLG), which is not a regimental-sized unit (as the word "group" implies), but rather a large support unit consisting of several battalions of support personnel.
+An equivalent elsewhere within the same marine expeditionary force (MEF) might be an MEF logistics group (MLG), which is not a regimental-sized unit (as the word "group" implies), but rather a large support unit consisting of several battalions of support personnel.
 Divisions are normally numbered, but can be named after a function or personage.

 The command sizes for any given rank will vary widely.
 Not all units are as troop intensive as infantry forces need to be.
 Tank and artillery crews, for example, involve far fewer personnel.
 Numbers also differ for non-combat units such as quartermasters, cooks, and hospital staff.
 Beyond this, in any real situation, not all units will be at full strength and there will be various attachments and detachments of assorted specialists woven throughout the system.

 In the U.S. Army, the level above division is a corps.
 It is commanded by a lieutenant general.
 In many armies, a corps numbers around 60,000, usually divided into three divisions.
 Corps (and similar organizations) are normally designated with Roman numerals and their nationality when operating in a combined (international) force—e.g., V (US) Corps, VIII (ROK) Corps, II MEF, I Canadian Corps.